typhonjs-oclif-scratch/test-cli-experimental-modules/README.md

 The next area of note regarding a workaround is that until Node version `12.20.0+` and `14.13.0+` that one can not import via standard ESM mechanisms named exports from CJS modules.
-Since Oclif is a CJS module one must import Oclif as the entire package (as a default export).
+Since Oclif is a CJS module one must import Oclif as the entire package as a default export.

 Instead of `import { Command } from '@oclif/core'` one must do the following `import oclif from '@oclif/core'` then subsequently reference Command as `oclif.Command`.